 The King County Council adopted the 1994 Comprehensive Plan, which used the term "community plan" to identify 12 large geographic areas of the County that had subarea plans.

-- 201 Community plan to identify 12 large geographic areas of the County that had subarea plans.
-202 Generally, community-specific planning ended with the adoption of the 1994 Comprehensive - 202 Generally, community-specific planning ended with the adoption of the 1994 Comprehensive 203 Plan, as the County moved towards countywide planning under the Growth Management Act. - 204
+Generally, community-specific planning ended with the adoption of the 1994 Comprehensive Plan, as the County moved towards countywide planning under the Growth Management Act.

-205 In 2011 and 2012, King County adopted an approach for engagement and service delivery in its 206 unincorporated areas.
-Seven Community Service Areas (CSAs) were established to guide the 207 work.
-In 2015, the County reinstated long-range planning for its unincorporated communities 208 and launched a Community Service Area Subarea Planning Program for 11 unincorporated 209 communities located within the 7 CSAs.
-The West King County CSA covers the 5 major Potential Annexation Areas in urban unincorporated King County, which are Skyway-West Hill, 210 211 North Highline, East Federal Way, Fairwood, and the East Renton Plateau.
-The other 6 CSAs 212 cover the rural, unincorporated areas of Bear Creek/Sammamish, Snogualmie Valley-NE King 213 County, Four Creeks/Tiger Mountain, Greater Maple Valley/Cedar River, SE King County, and 214 Vashon/Maury Island.
+In 2011 and 2012, King County adopted an approach for engagement and service delivery in its unincorporated areas.
+Seven Community Service Areas (CSAs) were established to guide the work.
+In 2015, the County reinstated long-range planning for its unincorporated communities and launched a Community Service Area Subarea Planning Program for 11 unincorporated communities located within the 7 CSAs.
+The West King County CSA covers the 5 major Potential Annexation Areas in urban unincorporated King County, which are Skyway-West Hill, North Highline, East Federal Way, Fairwood, and the East Renton Plateau.
+The other 6 CSAs cover the rural, unincorporated areas of Bear Creek/Sammamish, Snoqualmie Valley-NE King County, Four Creeks/Tiger Mountain, Greater Maple Valley/Cedar River, SE King County, and Vashon/Maury Island.

 The scope and nature of this program has continued to evolve since the program was adopted.

-- 217 In 2020, the County updated the subarea planning program to ensure it was addressing the full - 218 range of community needs, centering equity in the planning process, and establishing - 219 performance measures to inform plans and to ensure the community's vision is realized. - 220
+In 2020, the County updated the subarea planning program to ensure it was addressing the full range of community needs, centering equity in the planning process, and establishing performance measures to inform plans and to ensure the community's vision is realized.